sdc-china/IDA-doc/_posts/2018-03-15-test-write-javascript-command.md

 ## Create a JavaScript command

-1. Navigate to **Custom Command** in the left-side menu bar, click the + button to generate a new command group.
+1. Navigate to **Custom Command** in the left-side menu bar, click the + button to generate a group command.

    ![][test_js_command]

 2. Enter the JavaScript command information.

    **Note:** The scope field has two options: private means the command can be used only in the current project, and public means the command can be used in other projects.
 By default, the value is private.
-You can input the {Parameters.XXX} as a variable.
+You can input the {Parameters.XXX} as a verbalization.
 The parameter is defined in this JavaScript.
 XXX is the parameter key name you defined in this custom JavaScript.

    ![][test_js_command_info]{:width="60%"}

 3. Define the JavaScript command parameter.
-You can refer to these parameters' values through variables.
+You can refer to these parameters' values through verbalization.
 For example: {Parameters.myKey}.
 You can configure a list of possible values for the parameter, separated by commas.

    ![][test_js_command_parameter]{:width="80%"}